FDylanT/2024-afo.sco.wos-tidyverse-workshop/README.md

 The code contained in `tidyverse-ornith.Rmd` (rendered HTML to come [here]()) provides a walkthrough of wrangling and visualising elements of a mock dataset using many different functions from packages contained within the [`tidyverse`](https://www.tidyverse.org/packages/), including `dplyr`, `tidyr`, `stringr`, `readr`, and the ever-wonderful `ggplot2`, among others.

-The official cheatsheets for each core `tidyverse` package and a couple of bonus ones can be found at the links below:
+The official cheatsheets for each core `tidyverse` package and a couple of additional ones can be found at the links below:
 * [Data visualization with `ggplot2`](https://rstudio.github.io/cheatsheets/data-visualization.pdf)
 * [Data transformation with `dplyr`](https://rstudio.github.io/cheatsheets/data-transformation.pdf)
 * [Data tidying with `tidyr`](https://rstudio.github.io/cheatsheets/tidyr.pdf) (+ a snippet dedicated to `tibble`)